JPDye/Sorting-Visualiser/README.md

 - merge_sort (set NUM_COLOURS to power of 2 for best results)
 - radix_sort_lsd (set NUM_COLOURS to multiple of 100 for best results)

+Two required modules - ColCon and GradientCreator - have not been uploaded to GitHub yet.
+Project is still usable.
+Just Comment out lines 91-116 in main.py and feed a numpy array of pixels in the visualiser on line 112 in place of the pixels variable.

 ### To Do
 - Create CLI or command line argumnets for variables within main.py that control visualisation attributes.
 - Add ColCon and GradientCreator to GitHub.
 Program relies on these tools to create perceptually unfirom gradients.
 Cleaning code up first.
 - Rewrite '__replace_with_integers()' function to allow passing images as well as gradients.

-> Running without ColCon and GradientCreator

-Project is still usable, you just wont be able to create perceptually uniform gradients for the visualiser.
-Just comment out lines 91-116 in main.py and feed a numpy array of pixels into the visualiser on line 112 in place of the pixels variable.